micheldpcarlos/airsend-js-injection-poc/README.md

+⚠️⚠️⚠️ THIS SECURITY BREACH WAS REPORTED AND IS ALREADY FIXED, HENCE THE PUBLIC REPOSITORY ⚠️⚠️⚠️

 # Airsend Wiki MD code injection attack

-For testing purposes I encoded the url to this script hosted here on a image tag and inserted in a index in Airsend Wiki.
+For testing purposes I encoded the url to this script hosted here on a image tag and inserted in a index in Airsend Wiki markdown.

 ## Markdown content